delisov/BrightPatternTest/README.md

 A lot of decisions in this project are exactly as I would do in a larger project

+Some features used are only available in C++20

 ## Important decisions:
 - Requests are processed with the special `RequestProcessor` class
 - `RequestProcessor` is done with a threadpool